microsoft/LightGBM/docs/Parallel-Learning-Guide.rst

 **Managing Memory**

 Use the Dask diagnostic dashboard or your preferred monitoring tool to monitor Dask workers' memory consumption during training.
-As described in `the Dask worker documentation`_, Dask workers will automatically start spilling data to Disk if memory consumption gets too high.
+As described in `the Dask worker documentation`_, Dask workers will automatically start spilling data to disk if memory consumption gets too high.
 This can substantially slow down computations, since disk I/O is usually much slower than reading the same data from memory.

   `At 60% of memory load, [Dask will] spill least recently used data to disk`